 Can you take a moment to introduce yourself?

-How long have you worked for Orri and what were you doing before?
+How long have you worked at Orri and what were you doing before?

-I have been at Orri for two weeks now.
-Before that I was working as a head receptionist at a dental practice.
+I have been at Orri for a year and before that I was working in a dental practice as a Head receptionist.

 What’s a typical day in the life of a Clinical Administrator?